Casper ten Boom: Background

-Casper was born in Haarlem as the son of Willem ten Boom, who had a watchshop.
-When ten Boom was 18, he started a jewelry store in Amsterdam.
+Casper was born in Haarlem as the son of Willem ten Boom, who had a watch shop.
+When Ten Boom was 18, he started a jewelry store in Amsterdam.
 He had grown up in a family that belonged to the Dutch Reformed Church and had strong faith.
 While living in Amsterdam, he started a work among the poor people, Tot Heil des Volks (For the Salvation of the People).
 He later returned to Haarlem to live.

 Marriage and family

 In Sunday school, he met Cornelia Johanna Arnolda Luitingh (commonly known as "Cor"), whom he married in 1884.
 Like his father, he lived and worked in the same building, with the shop on the ground floor and living quarters on the two floors above.
 He and Cor had five children, four of whom survived to adulthood: Elisabeth "Betsie" (1885-1944), Willem (21 November 1886 - 13 December 1946), Arnolda Johanna "Nollie" (1890 - 22 October 1953), and Cornelia Arnolda Johanna "Corrie" (1892-1983).
-Another child, Hendrick Jan (12 September 1888 - 6 March 1889), died in infancy.
+Another child, Hendrik Jan (12 September 1888 - 6 March 1889), died in infancy.
 Casper's wife died in 1921 from a stroke.

 While Willem and Nollie married and moved away, he lived with his two unmarried daughters, Betsie and Corrie, in their home and watchmaking workshop.
-The ten Boom family belonged to the Protestant Dutch Reformed Church.
+The Ten Boom family belonged to the Protestant Dutch Reformed Church.
 Willem married Tine van Veen and had four children.
 Nollie married Flip van Woerden and had six children.

 Wartime activities

 According to The Hiding Place, the family, in 1918, took in the first of many foster children whom they would shelter over the years.
 Corrie ran special church services for disabled children for 20 years.
 The Dutch Reformed Church "protested Nazi persecution of Jews as an injustice to fellow human beings and an affront to divine authority."
 The family strongly believed that people were equal before God.

 During the Nazi occupation of the Netherlands, he and his daughters became active in sheltering Jewish people who were trying to escape the Nazis at their home.
 In May 1942, a woman came to the house and asked for help.
 She said she was a Jew, her husband had been arrested several months before and her son had gone into hiding.
-As Occupation authorities had visited her, she was afraid to return home.
+As occupation authorities had visited her, she was afraid to return home.
 She had heard that the family had helped other Jews and asked if she could stay with them, and Casper agreed.
 He told her, "In this household, God's people are always welcome."
 When the Nazis began requiring all Jews to wear the Star of David, he voluntarily wore one as well.
 His son Willem, a minister in the Dutch Reformed Church, also worked in a nondenominational nursing home.
 During the occupation, he sheltered many Jews there to save them from the Nazis.